Tooth Extractions & Removal in Naperville, IL

 - Eat soft foods: Stick to soups, yogurt, and mashed foods until the area heals

-- Keep it clean: Rinse gently with warm salt water after 24 hours
+- Keep it clean: After 24 hours, rinse gently with warm salt water

 What to Avoid

-- Smoking or tobacco use (delays healing significantly)
+- Smoking or tobacco use, which delays healing significantly

-- Using a straw (suction can dislodge the blood clot)
+- Drinking through a straw, since suction can dislodge the blood clot

 - Strenuous physical activity for 24–48 hours